munrocreations/own-it-quick/README.md

 You can find full details on working with **ownCloud** here: [https://owncloud.org/help/](https://owncloud.org/help/ "OwnCloud help").
 Look for the documentation icon.
 ![docs](Graphics\docs.JPG)

-However, get it going quickly, see the topics in this Quick Start Guide.
+However, to get going quickly, see the topics in this Quick Start Guide.
+If you are reading this guide on a smart phone, you may prefer to turn the phone to a horizontal position.

 For administrators this guide answers these questions

 - install and configure an Owncloud server
 - how do I enable users to connect to the Owncloud server